Locally Stable Marriage with Strict Preferences: Memory

 \section{Memory}

-We now focus on the impact of memory for the reachability of locally stable matchings.
-As a direct initial result, we observe that no memory can help with the reachability of a \emph{given} locally stable matching, even in a correlated job-market game. \begin{fol} It is \classNP-hard to decide \Reach\ to a given locally stable matching in a correlated job-market game with any kind of memory. \end{fol} \begin{proof} We observe that the same reduction as in Corollary~\ref{satz6} yields the result even for arbitrary memory.
-If the \ThreeSAT\ formula is satisfiable, we obviously need no memory to reach the desired locally stable matching.
+In this section, we focus on the impact of memory for the reachability of locally stable matchings.
+As a direct initial result, we observe that no memory can help with the reachability of a \emph{given} locally stable matching, even in a correlated job-market game. \begin{fol} It is \classNP-hard to decide \Reach\ to a given locally stable matching in a correlated job-market game with any kind of memory. \end{fol} \begin{proof} We observe that the same reduction as in Theorem~\ref{satz6} yields the result even for arbitrary memory.
+If the \ThreeSAT\ formula is satisfiable, the sequence given in the proof can obviously be constructed without memory.
 Now assume that the desired matching $M^*$ is reachable.
-The crucial point is that memory can only yield accessible edges for $u_y$ up to the point of the path that was already discovered by $u_y$.
-Furthermore, an edge belonging to a variable $u$-vertex can only be removed by a variable $u$-vertex of higher index.
-The first vertex along the path where an edge can be deleted is $v_{x_1}$.
-Thus, if we cannot store all variable-edges inside the branching to let all clause-edges pass, we have to push at least one variable-edge out of the branching before the last clause-edge reaches $v_{x_1}$.
-Then, however, there always will be a variable-edge in front of the last clause-edge, as the variable edges can only be deleted through other variable edges.
-In addition, the last clause-edge cannot use memory to jump ahead along the path.
-Hence, to reach $M^*$ all variable-edges must be stored within the branching, while leaving at least one path open for every clause-edge.
-This implies the existence of a satisfying assignment as before. \end{proof} We will now concentrate on the impact of memory on reaching an arbitrary locally stable matching.
-Although existence is guaranteed for bipartite matchings, even quite simple graphs like the circling gadget do not allow to reach a locally stable matching through improvement step dynamics.
-For our treatment we will focus on the case in which the network links $L \subseteq (W \times W) \cup (U \times W)$.
+Recall the instance, for which links and initial matching are depicted in Fig.~\ref{fig:3satJob}, and the main idea of the proof.
+The agents of $U$ iteratively get matched along the path of agents $a_s$, into the branching of agents $x_i$ and $\bar{x}_i$, and subsequently to agents $v_s$ on the right side of the path.
+For every agent $u \in U$, the preference of the partner is strictly increasing during this process.
+Hence, for $u$ there is no (local) blocking pair with any agent $w \in W$ that $u$ was matched to before.
+Thus, memory can only have an impact if an agent $u$ gets unmatched.